dvilelaf/AutoCell/README.md

 * The more different-team neighbours are around, the higher the change to change team.

 ## Plots and videos

 Plotting and video writting can be deactivated, as they make the simulation slower.

+## Virus branch

+The repository contains a branch called virus, where the code has been simplified and adapted to simulate a virus propagation.